gerteck/mb-architecture/index.md

 # How does MarkBind Work

-I thought that MarkBind's architecture page wasn't comprehensive enough.
+I thought that MarkBind's Architecture page was helpful, but left me wanting more!
+So I decided to sweep the codebase and see what's up.

 * [MarkBind Dev Guide](https://markbind.org/devdocs/devGuide/devGuide.html)
 * [MarkBind Architecture Page](https://markbind.org/devdocs/devGuide/design/architecture.html)

-So I thought I should do a bit more to understand how MarkBind works.
+It helped me to understand more about how MarkBind works.
 So, here are some diagrams to better understand the flow of MarkBind.

-However, I hold no claims over the 100% accuracy of the diagrams shown here.
+This site was based on MarkBind 5.5.3, and may not be updated entirely.
+Diagrams shown here may not be 100% accurate!
+Feel free to clone it and make your own changes, or just open a PR!
+Will merge it if you do!

 Cheers!
 You can read it as a bedtime story (since you might fall asleep).